 Diseases associated with vectors or contaminated materials:

 Leptospirosis is most commonly associated with eye infections, abortion or kidney disease in horses and is typically shed in the urine of infected animals.
-People acquire the infection by oral ingestion and contact with contaminated urine, placenta, and fetal tissues.
+People acquire the infection by accidental ingestion and contact with contaminated urine, placenta, and fetal tissues.
 The organism can infect people through abraded skin.
+In people, the disease causes fever, headache, abdominal and muscle pain, vomiting, diarrhea, jaundice, and rash.
+In more severe cases, it can cause hemorrhagic pneumonia, liver and kidney failure and can lead to death.

 Rhodococcus equi is a bacterium that causes pneumonia in foals and is found in manure and contaminated soil around horse facilities.
 Inhalation of dust particles laden with virulent R. equi is the major route of infection.
-R. equi is an opportunistic pathogen in immunocompromised people and does not cause disease in persons with normal immune function.
+R. equi is an opportunistic pathogen that causes pneumonia or other symptoms in immunocompromised people and does not usually cause disease in persons with normal immune function.

-Salmonellosis, campylobacterosis, and cryptosporidiosis are acquired by contact and accidental oral ingestion of fecal material from infected animals.
-Animals infected with these diseases typically have diarrhea but some animals may show no symptoms of disease.
+Salmonellosis, campylobacterosis, and cryptosporidiosis are acquired by contact and accidental ingestion of fecal material from infected animals.
+Animals infected with these diseases typically have diarrhea, but some animals may show no symptoms of disease.
 Any animal with diarrhea should be suspect of having a zoonotic disease.
+Symptoms in people include abdominal pain, diarrhea, and fever.

 Individuals with exposure to animals and animal environments may develop allergic reactions to animal proteins (allergens).
 Approximately 20-30 percent of individuals working with laboratory animals will develop an allergic reaction to animal proteins and 5-10 percent of individuals will develop asthma.
 Personnel may be exposed to allergens through inhalation and contact with skin, eyes and mucous membranes.
 Animal allergens may be present in animal dander, hair, skin, urine, saliva, serum and any contaminated feed or bedding materials.
 Risk factors for developing an allergic reaction include history of previous allergies to animals.
 The signs and symptoms of an allergic reaction are nasal discharge and congestion, conjunctivitis, tearing and eye itching, skin redness, rash or hives and lower airway symptoms (coughing, wheezing and shortness of breath).
 Individuals with symptoms suggestive of an allergic reaction related to a workplace allergen should report their concerns to their supervisor and consult a physician.